Pilates for Beginners

 Founded by Joseph Pilates in the late 1800s, Pilates offers a variety of stimulating training, comprising different variations of exercise, some of which are performed with or without equipment.
 Pilates has undergone transitions over the years but maintains its core principles of breathing, control, centering, and flow.
 Here are common types of Pilates to help you find one that works best for you:

 Joseph Pilates first coined the term contrology to describe his sequence of 34 exercises—each flowing to the next in purposeful succession.
 Each exercise is executed in the exact sequence, in the designated number of repetitions (usually no more than six reps), before moving on to the next exercise.
 This type of Pilates may also involve the use of equipment.

 Pilates Mat Exercises

 Mat exercises are a good introduction to the world of Pilates.
 These are low-impact exercises that may involve the use of weights, balls, therabands, or rings.
 However, the movements are still based on the traditional Pilates system.
 First-timers and people suffering from back pain will benefit most from mat exercises because it focuses on strengthening the core.

-This type of Pilates utilises an equipment called the Reformer, which looks like a bed frame with tension apparatus attached to it.
+This type of Pilates utilises a piece of equipment called the Reformer, which looks like a bed frame with a tension apparatus attached to it.
 The movements here are similar to mat Pilates but more challenging, given the added resistance from the various springs, straps, and ropes.
 As such, you burn more calories and build up more muscle strength.

 As the name implies, this is a modern take on the classical system of Pilates.
 The exercises here are founded on contemporary research, including modern approaches to motor learning, rehabilitation, and biomechanics training.
 The movements are taught differently, depending on the instructor.